-- (4) Notwithstanding anything in the preceding provisions of this section- - (a) where it is the ordinary business of an elector as an advertising agent to exhibit for payment bills and advertisements, a payment to or contract with such elector, if made in the ordinary course of business, shall not be deemed to be an illegal practice within the meaning of this section; - (b) where electors are unable at an election to reach their polling stations from their place of residence without crossing the sea or a branch or arm thereof or a river, means may be provided for conveying such electors by sea to their polling stations, or to enable them to cross the river in order to reach their polling stations; - (c) the conveyance of a person at his own expense to or from the poll at an election in, or the use by any person at his own expense for the purpose of the conveyance of himself to or from the poll of, any public transport service provided by the Sri Lanka Central Transport Board, or any Regional Transport Board or the Sri Lanka Government Railway, shall be deemed not to be an illegal practice within the meaning of this section;
+- (4) Notwithstanding anything in the preceding provisions of this section- - (a) where it is the ordinary business of an elector as an advertising agent to exhibit for payment bills and advertisements, a payment to or contract with such elector, if made in the ordinary course of business, shall not be deemed to be an illegal practice within the meaning of this section; - (b) where electors are unable at an election to reach their polling stations from their place of residence without crossing the sea or a branch or arm thereof or a river, means may be provided for conveying such electors by sea to their polling stations, or to enable them to cross the river in order to reach their polling stations; - (c) the conveyance of a person at his own expense to or from the poll at an election in, or the use by any person at his own expense for the purpose of the conveyance of himself to or from the poll of, any public transport service provided by the Sri Lanka Central Transport Board, or any Regional Transport Board or the Sri Lanka Government Railway, shall be deemed not be an illegal practice within the meaning of this section; - (d) where the returning officer for any administrative district is satisfied.
+Upon written application in that behalf made to him by any person, or on behalf of such person by any other person not being a candidate, so as to reach such officer seven days before the day on which a poll is to be taken at an election in that area, that such person is unable, by reason of any physical disability to convey himself to and from the poll in foot or in any public transport service referred to in paragraph (c) of this subsection, the returning officer may give such person written authority to use any vehicle, vessel or animal for the purpose of conveying himself to and from the poll, and accordingly the use of a vehicle, vessel or animal for the purpose of such conveyance by such person shall be deemed not to be an illegal practice within the meaning of this section.

-- (d) where the returning officer for any electoral district is satisfied, upon written application in that behalf made to him by any person, or on behalf of such person by any other person not being a candidate, so as to reach such officer seven days before the day on which a poll is to be taken at an election in that district, that such person is unable, by reason of any physical disability to convey himself to and from the poll on foot or in any public transport service referred to in paragraph (c) of this subsection, the returning officer may give such person written authority to use any vehicle, vessel or animal for the purpose of conveying himself to and from the poll, and accordingly the use of a vehicle, vessel or animal for the purpose of such conveyance by such person shall be deemed not to be an illegal practice within the meaning of this section. - (5) Where at any poll taken in any electoral district any police officer, either of his own motion or after an investigation which he is hereby required to carry out on the complaint of any person, is satisfied that any vehicle, vessel or animal is being used in contravention of the provisions of subsection (1) or subsection (3), that officer shall stop and seize such vehicle, vessel or animal, and take it to a police station and detain it therein until the conclusion of the poll. - (6) The High Court may, on the conviction of any person for the commission of an illegal practice within the meaning of this section, make order declaring that any vehicle, vessel or animal used in or in connection with the commission of such practice shall be forfeited to the Republic. - 84.
-(1) Where there is published in any newspaper any false statement concerning, or relating to,- - (a) the utterances or activities at an election of any candidate, or any recognized political party or independent group which is contesting such election, or - (b) the conduct or management of such election by such candidate, or any such recognized political party, or independent group,
+- (5) Where at any poll taken in any administrative district any police officer, either of his own motion or after an investigation which he is hereby required to carry out on the complaint of any person, is satisfied that any vehicle, vessel or animal is being used in contravention of the provisions of subsection (1) or subsection (3), that officer shall stop and seize such vehicle, vessel or animal, and take it to a police station and detain it until the conclusion of the poll. - (6) A Magistrate may, on the conviction of any person for the commission of an illegal practice within the meaning of this section, make order declaring that any vehicle, vessel or animal used in or in connection with the commission of such practice shall be forfeited to the Republic.